What does it take to become a transformational leader? What does it take to become a Ryan Fellow?

 What is the selection committee looking for?

 Ryan Fellows are chosen based on their past achievements in urban education and their potential and commitment to becoming leaders who can close the achievement gap.
-Candidates must have uncommon vision, relentless focus and disciplined execution.
+Candidates must have a strong growth mindset, strategic thinking skills, relentless focus and disciplined execution.
 For more details, please see our selection criteria at the top of this page.

 When is the application deadline?